ramiro-uziel/gnome-airpods-battery-status/README.md

 # AirPods Battery Status for GNOME 45

 > [!NOTE]
 > This fork is my attempt to port this extension to Gnome Shell 45.
 I also added some tweaks.
 Keep in mind I have not made anything with GNOME's JavaScript implementation before this.
 It kind of works but it isn't consistent (because of the python script mostly).
-If you know proper ESM feel free to look at it, laugh, and then help please.
+If you know proper GJS feel free to look at it, laugh, and then help please.
 >
 > Also take a look at the python script.
 I haven't edited much except just renaming the model output for the JSON parsing in the extension.
 Sometimes it doesn't recognize the device and outputs wrong data.
 I had to add a lot of workarounds in the extension so it didn't feel as broken.
 A better python/bluetooth implementation is needed.